xhuang9/baby-log/.readme/sections/architecture.index.md

   - Read when: Understanding type errors, configuring strictness, or adding new compiler options

 - `.readme/chunks/architecture.breadcrumb-system.md`
-  - Content: Zustand-based breadcrumb and page title system with hook-based state management
+  - Content: Zustand-based breadcrumb and page title system with hook-based state management, mobile back button integration, and intelligent navigation
   - Read when: Adding breadcrumbs or page titles to pages, understanding the useSetBreadcrumb/useSetPageTitle hooks, or working with AppHeader integration

 - `.readme/chunks/architecture.mobile-back-button.md`